 I couldn’t believe it at first, but to make it real, I talked with my partner and my therapist.
 I sent in that $4100.
 I can’t wait to see my time go up from 21.5 to 23 years on the retirement web site.
 Include my year of sick time, as long as I don’t need to use it before then, and I’ve got 24 years out of 30.

 That means I can retire in 6 years.
 I will be 52 years old.
-For some people, this is 10, 15 or 20+ years after their early retirement, but it works for me.
+For some people, this is 10, 15 or 20+ years after their early retirement, but for me, it’s amazing!

 Peace Out (and In),